What to Expect When Buying a Manufactured Home in a Land-Lease Community

 Parking regulations

-While these rules may seem restrictive at first, they play an important role in creating a clean, organized, and enjoyable living environment—something many homeowners value when choosing a land-lease community.
-Make sure to review the park rules and regulations (often called CC&Rs) before committing.
+These rules play an important role in creating a clean, organized, and enjoyable living environment—something many homeowners value when choosing a land-lease community.
+Make sure to review the park rules and regulations before committing.

 Financing a Manufactured Home